 - Missing Mom: In Soldiers Live, she finally says something about her background

 - Morality Pet: Tries to make herself one out of Croaker.
 After realizing that, he just tells her how it worked for Raven.

-- Necessarily Evil: Sees herself as this and takes pains in her Annals to justify her behavior.
+- Necessarily Evil: She sees herself as this and takes pains in her Annals to justify her behavior.

 - Spell My Name with a "The": The text uses this to distinguish between her as a supremely powerful evil sorceress and Big Bad and a mortal member of the Company.

-- Bigger Bad: He is a Morgoth to Lady's Sauron.
-Manages to take the place of Big Bad often.
+- Bigger Bad: He's a Morgoth to Lady's Sauron.
+He often manages to take the place of Big Bad.

 - The Dreaded: Like you wouldn't believe.
 The Lady, who was the second most powerful individual in the world at that point, was absolutely terrified of him to the point that she was brought to tears at the thought of fighting him.

 - Even Bad Men Love Their Mamas: Croaker tries to argue he might have a good side Lady did not know about, and uses this as a possible example.
 Lady says he probably killed her with his bare hands.

 - Eviler Than Thou: His whole existence is this for Lady.
 She mentions that he was more likely to have ripped his mother's heart out and eaten it raw than caring about her.